 Life outside the library and the laboratory

 You’ll be invited to lots of events around your subject area, both inside and outside College including supervisions, dinners, research showcase evenings, seminars, career events, panel discussions, and large symposia and receptions, organised by both students and Fellows.
 But life outside lectures is important too!
-Hughes Hall has many sports clubs, societies, and social events; plus a College gym, a Steinway piano, and a varied music programme.
+Hughes Hall has many sports clubs, societies, and social events; plus College gym equipment, a Steinway piano, and a varied music programme.
 We have a particularly strong tradition in rowing and rugby, with representatives in the Boat Race and Varsity matches, although most of our students join clubs for fun, fitness and friendship.

 So, alongside your departmental work, your week might include a badminton match, a fireside chat on banking, Halloween Formal Hall, rowing for the first time, and a lively night in the College bar.
 Or just a walk around the College gardens and a good book – what you take from Hughes Hall is up to you!
 But you cannot miss the May Ball!